 Any solicitation or sale of food on campus that will be consumed, and open to the CSUN community or general public, requires approval.
 Additionally, because of the potential for foodborne illness, the sale or distribution of food at certain events must be screened through the Environmental Health & Safety (EH&S) Department.
-All non-licensed, non-profit groups/organizations planning to sell, give away, or offer food on campus need approval from the Matador Involvement Center, need to review the Food Safety Guidelines, and submit the appropriate online application to Offer/Sell Potentially Hazardous Food or Non-Potentially Hazardous Food at least one week before the event.
+All On-Campus University Recognized Clubs & University Departments planning to sell, give away, or offer food on campus need approval from the Matador Involvement Center, need to review the Food Safety Guidelines, and submit the appropriate online application to Offer/Sell Potentially Hazardous Food Form or Non-Potentially Hazardous Food Tabling & Marketing Form at least 7 business days before the event.
 Please also note that all groups must comply with CSUN’s “Commercially Oriented Activity” policy.
 Failure to comply with the guidelines may result in the loss of food and/or beverage selling/serving privileges.
 Any unauthorized food activity is subject to an immediate closure.

 I. Potentially and Non-Potentially Hazardous Food